srss1088/Flying-with-Python/README.md

 # Flying-with-Python

-This repository has basic level of python programmings for practice.
+This repository has basic level of python programs for practice.

 Some of patterns programs and simple loop were explored here.